bguthrie/shrubbery/README.md

 Shrubbery is test framework-agnostic, has no external dependencies, makes no attempt to perform runtime var replacement and uses no macros.
 It is simply meant to provide basic protocol implementation support for things like spies and stubs in the meagre hope that it makes your tests (and your day) slightly more pleasant.
+To that end, it offers three test constructs:

  * `stub`, which accepts a variable list of protocols and a optional hashmap of simple value implementations and returns an object that reifies all given protocols;